 Glastonbury 2023 registration, tickets and everything you need to know

-The celebration of music and arts, which is held at Worthy Farm in Somerset, takes place this year from 22 to 26 June.
+The celebration of music and arts, which is held at Worthy Farm in Somerset, is taking place from 22 to 26 June.
 You can find out more information about the weather forecast for the festival here.

 The full line-up and set times have already been announced, with Paul McCartney, Billie Eilish and Kendrick Lamar headlining.